iamamanagrawal/tinyvlm/README.md

 Note: Make sure you use w&b to monitor the training.
 If you want to change the configurations (batch size, gradient accumulation), you can take a look at ```VLMConfig``` in the ```main.py``` file.

+The checkpoint for the modality projector can be found [here](https://drive.google.com/drive/folders/1UV8tv9igWMFoj1abi2cpNzfOhcB4F5Kx?usp=sharing).

 ### Results